kushcu11/Qrify/README.md

 ### 2. Install Dependencies

-Open your terminal, navigate to the project's root directory, and run the following command to install the required packages:
+Open your terminal (on macOS, you can find the Terminal app in `/Applications/Utilities`), navigate to the project's root directory, and run the following command to install the required packages:

 ```bash
 npm install